 The Medical News Today article cites a new study of fast food in 1986, 1991, and 2016.
 The Boston University-based study, which first appeared in the Journal of the Academy of Nutrition and Dietetics, analyzed top fast-food chains, including McDonald’s, Wendy’s, and KFC.
 The results showed that since 1986, desserts and entrees have increased on average by 62 kilocalories and 30 kilocalories per decade, respectively.
 These amounts reflect the increase in portion sizes and higher concentration of sodium in average fast food items.
 However, the history of the obesity epidemic begins much further back than you’d expect.

-The 100-Year Road to Modern Fast Food
+The Road to Modern Fast Food and Nutrition

 Henry Ford catalyzed the affordability of automobiles when he pioneered the assembly line.
 “The Model T was the very first affordable car, meaning that cars went from status symbols and playthings for the rich to a reasonably affordable mode of transportation,” said Dr. Alyssa Crittenden, Associate Professor of Anthropology at the University of Nevada, Las Vegas.
 “The rise of the automobile coincided with a decline in railway travel, which meant a greater demand for cars and the fuel to power them.”